Nara Travel Guide: A First-Timer’s Complete Walkthrough

 Getting Around

 Walking is the default.
 Main temples cluster within approximately 4 kilometers of Nara Station.
-Nara Loop Bus (approximately ¥100/$0.65 per ride) available if needed.
+The Nara City Loop Bus costs ¥210 ($1.40 USD) per ride.
+(The cheaper ¥100 “Gurutto Bus” tourist loop only runs on weekends and holidays — don’t plan around it for weekday visits.)

 Suggested Itinerary (approximately 6–8 hours)